sliepke/maze-game/README.md

 # maze-game
 html/js app showing off maze creating and solving algorithms

-if you want to try the app without setting up a server, use the nomodule version
+if you want to try the app without setting up a server, you can use the nomodule version by opening the index as a file in browser.